John Wormald Appleyard

 John Wormald Appleyard (10 September 1831 – 14 January 1894) (active 1851–1893) was a British sculptor and monumental mason based in Leeds, West Yorkshire, England.

 He was sixteen years old when his apprenticeship as a stone carver was curtailed due to the death of his grandfather who was training him.
 He was versatile enough to turn his hand to wood carving, decorative ceiling work, stained glass and marble sculpture besides stone carving, so that from around the age of twenty-one years he was able to maintain a stoneyard and studio in Cookridge Street, Leeds, at least until 1891.
 He was generally known during his lifetime as a monumental mason.

 He is mainly known today in Leeds for his wooden faux-Jacquemart figures of Robin Hood, Friar Tuck, Richard the Lionheart and the swineherd Gurth, which appear to strike the hours on the Ivanhoe clock at one end of Thornton's Arcade in Briggate.
 He is also known for his figure of Old Father Time on the Tempus Fugit clock on the Time Ball Buildings, Leeds.

 Background

-Appleyard's maternal grandparents, both born in Yorkshire, were Abraham Wormald (ca.1786–1847) a stone mason of Spring Gardens, Drighlington, and his wife Elizabeth (ca.1781 – Drighlington 20 February 1848).
-His father was Jabez Appleyard (Birstall 1805 – Bradford 5 December 1870), a size-boiler for the preparation of wool, and his mother was Jane Wormald (Birstall 1810 – 30 January 1883).
+Appleyard's maternal grandparents, both born in Yorkshire, were Abraham Wormald, a stone mason of Spring Gardens, Drighlington, and his wife Elizabeth.
+His father was Jabez Appleyard, a size-boiler for the preparation of wool, and his mother was Jane Wormald..
 Jabez and Jane had nine children.
 John, the eldest, was born on 10 September 1831 at School Close, Leeds, and baptised on 9 October 1831 at St Peter's, Leeds.
 The family moved to Drighlington, then Water Lane in Farsley.
 By 1851, after completing his apprenticeship with his grandfather, he moved to 4 Hirst Square off St James Street, Leeds, on the site of the present Leeds Civic Hall, and lived there for the rest of his life.
-On 20 October 1853 he married the widow Mrs Elizabeth "Eliza" Whiteley (Foleshill 1824 – Leeds 1889) by licence at Leeds Parish Church.
+On 20 October 1853 he married the widow Mrs Elizabeth "Eliza" Whiteley by licence at Leeds Parish Church.